maraneane/maraneane/README.md

  <div>
   <div>

-  ### "This is the secret of life: to be non-serious but absolutely involved"!
+  ### "This is the secret of life: to be non-serious but absolutely involved!"
 (Sadhguru)
   ##### .UX Research and Research Ops.

   <a href="https://github.com/maraneane">